 Cain’s Aftermath: Cain’s Greatest Sin

-This article discusses Cain’s sin of omission and how it impacts his pathway.
+This article discusses Cain’s sin of omission and how it impacts the world.

 SINS of OMISSION

-Cain now commits what might be his worst sin—Cain tells no one, including his own family, about God.
+As Cain’s life now moves into many years, Cain commits what might be his worst sin—Cain tells no one, including his own family, about God.
 He leaves them pagan just as he finds them.
 Cain sets up his own kingdom, but one without godly virtues.
 His kingdom will continue the inheritance of rebellion.

 Why is this omission Cain’s worst sin?
 Scripture gives an account of why.
 When Jesus counsels that those who do not believe in God can be forgiven and those who do not believe in him (Jesus) may also be forgiven, but those who interfere with the works of the Holy Spirit will not be forgiven (Mt.
 12.32), what does he mean?
 He means that those who know about God, then intentionally interfere with or destroy God’s work cannot be forgiven for such acts.
-Just as Satan did and just as Cain does, both essentially become committed to a war against God’s works.
+Just as Satan did and just as Cain does, both essentially become committed to a war against God’s works, in Cain’s case by his conquering hand and that he ommits any word concerning God.

 I Sam.
 15.23, “For rebellion is like the sin of divination, and arrogance like the evil of idolatry” [For rebellion is like the sin of sorcery, stubbornness like the crime of idolatry*].